Traneptora/grimoire/_posts/2015-01-10-imprisonment.markdown

 The special component for this version of the spell is a miniature representation of the prison made from jade.

 **Minimus Containment.** The target shrinks to a height of 1 inch and is imprisoned inside a gemstone or similar object.
 Light can pass through the gemstone normally (allowing the target to see out and other creatures to see in), but nothing else can pass through, even by means of teleportation or planar travel.
-The gemstone can't be cut or broken while the spell remains in effect.
+The gemstone can’t be cut or broken while the spell remains in effect.

 The special component for this version of the spell is a large, transparent gemstone, such as a corundum, diamond, or ruby.

-**Slumber.** The target falls asleep and can't be awoken.
+**Slumber.** The target falls asleep and can’t be awoken.
 The special component for this version of the spell consists of rare soporific herbs.

 **Ending the Spell.** During the casting of the spell, in any of its versions, you can specify a condition that will cause the spell to end and release the target.
 The condition can be as specific or as elaborate as you choose, but the DM must agree that the condition is reasonable and has a likelihood of coming to pass.
-The conditions can be based on a creature's name, identity, or deity but otherwise must be based on observable actions or qualities and not based on intangibles such as level, class, or hit points.
+The conditions can be based on a creature’s name, identity, or deity but otherwise must be based on observable actions or qualities and not based on intangibles such as level, class, or hit points.

 A _dispel magic_ spell can end the spell only if it is cast as a 9th-level spell, targeting either the prison or the special component used to create it.